The Racket (1928 film): Background

 Due to the controversial portrayal of a corrupt police force and city government, both the film and the play were banned at the time in Chicago.
 The main antagonist Nick Scarsi was modeled after Al Capone while "The Old Man" was modeled after Chicago Mayor William Hale "Big Bill" Thompson.

 Reception

 The Racket is one of the films nominated for the Academy Award for Best Picture (then called Outstanding Picture) in the 1929 Academy Awards.

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 100 percent based on 6 critics, with an average rating of 7.50 out of 10.

 Variety wrote "A good story, plus good direction, plus a great cast and minus dumb supervision, is responsible for another great underworld film".

-Preservation
+Preservation and home video

 Only one copy of the film was known to exist.
 It was long thought lost before being located in Howard Hughes' film collection after his death.
 The Racket was preserved by the Academy Film Archive in 2016.
 It airs occasionally on Turner Classic Movies.

+A restored version of the film will be released on Blu-ray alongside Hughes' Two Arabian Knights by Flicker Alley in July 2026.